Valentino, Italian haute couture ‘emperor’ who painted fashion red, dies at 93

 “Fame and fortune didn’t change him,” Giammetti said at the time.
 “He is still the little guy I met 45 years ago.”

 Superstitious and introverted, Valentino loved chocolate, skiing and his pugs.
-He told Corriere in 2017 that he was afraid of death.
+He told Italian daily Corriere in 2017 that he was afraid of death.

 ‘The perfect moment to say adieu’

-Months later he announced that he would stop designing for his company, which he no longer controlled after selling the firm almost a decade earlier for some US$300 million (S$387 million).
+Months later, he announced that he would stop designing for his company, which he no longer controlled after selling it almost a decade earlier for some US$300 million.

 “I have decided that this is the perfect moment to say adieu to the world of fashion,” he said.
 “As the English say, I would like to leave the party when it is still full.”